imtaotao/oops/README.md

 ## Notice
   1. The `observedBits` function of `context` is not implemented yet.

   2. Beacase the `React` event system is customized, so, the dom created by the `createPortal` methods allow event bubbling to parent node in vitualDOM tree.
-But `oops` uses native event system. our event bubbling behaviors exist in real dom tree that result we can't achieve the same behavior with the `React`.
+But `oops` uses native event system. our event bubbling behaviors exist in real dom tree that result we can't achieve the same behavior with the `React`, But our bubbling behavior can still be performed according to the structure of the virtual dom tree.